Putting Customer Focus into Practice

 - Data analysis plan

-The data analysis plan outlines the process you use to analyze the customer information you collect.
+The data analysis plan outlines the process you use to analyze the customer information and feedback you collect.
 It includes the frequency of analysis, where the information to be analyzed is stored, the person(s) responsible for the doing the analysis, and the type of analysis performed.
 It could also include any specific performance measures [define: performance measures] and their respected targets, if appropriate.
-You may choose to combine the customer information collection and analysis plans into one document, if that makes more sense for your agency or program.
+You may choose to combine the customer feedback collection and analysis plans into one document, if that makes more sense for your agency or program.

 For more detailed books, tools, and websites related to measurement, analysis, and reporting, visit Resources.

-Take Action: Use and Share Customer Information
+Take Action: Use and Share Customer Information and Feedback

-To ensure customer information is shared consistently and regularly, it is important to develop a plan for sharing customer information (a plan like this is also known as a communication or reporting plan).
+To ensure customer information and feedback is shared consistently and regularly, it is important to develop a plan for sharing customer information and feedback (a plan like this is also known as a communication or reporting plan).
 This plan will include who receives the information, why they receive it, the frequency they receive it, how they receive it, and the specific information they receive.
 It should also include who is responsible for carrying out the plan.

 - Agency/program leadership